2018 Kicks Off with Record Low Temperatures

 The Lowcountry rang in the New Year with record low temperatures on January 1st.
 According to WCSC, temperatures hovered in the mid-thirties, nearly 10 degrees cooler than the previous low record of 45 degrees.

-The National Weather Service reports that a heavy mixed precipitation is expected today with total snow accumulations of up to 2 inches with higher amounts possible.
+The National Weather Service reports that a heavy mixed precipitation is expected today, with total snow accumulations of up to 2 inches, with higher amounts possible.
 Many schools and businesses have closed in affected areas.

-Thankfully the Charleston forecast is predicted to warm up, showing 50-60 degree weather early next week.
+Thankfully, the Charleston forecast is predicted to warm up, showing 50-60 degree weather early next week.
 Stay safe and warm if you are out and about today!

 Source Live 5 News and News 2